Return to the essay table of contents

 All was nearly black.
 He walked slowly forward - was it?
 He seemed

 To hear footsteps somewhere behind.
-He remembered his grandfather's tale of the little men
+He remembered his grandfather's tale of the

 Who did live in the woods.
 Or was it the Germans?
 He ran again,